KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * make sensitive features easier to inspect and control
 * reduce the amount of hidden behavior users have to trust blindly

-## What's New In 1.2.200
+## What's New In 1.2.210

-* Advanced the packaged browser version to `1.2.200`
+* Advanced the packaged browser version to `1.2.210`
-* Refreshed release-facing documentation so the planned `1.2.200` docs match the packaged build
+* Refreshed release-facing documentation so the planned `1.2.210` docs match the packaged build
-* Tuned OBS, Streamlabs, and fullscreen-game detection so browser background checks run less aggressively while streaming
-* Lowered the memory pressure target so inactive background tabs sleep before the browser approaches `1 GB`
-* Slowed Local AI runtime review cadence to reduce background wakeups
-* Avoided GPU counter sampling during heavy game-plus-stream contexts
-* Expanded built-in ad and tracker blocking with broader local rules
-* Added Canvas fingerprint protection with Strict as the default mode, plus Balanced and Off compatibility options in Privacy & Security
+* Added a separate JavaScript fingerprint protection setting in Privacy & Security
+* Defaulted missing JavaScript fingerprint protection settings to Strict for upgraded installs
+* Passed separate Canvas and JavaScript fingerprint protection modes into new browser tabs
-* Reduced JavaScript fingerprinting surfaces for BrowserLeaks-style `navigator`, Client Hints, and `iframe.contentWindow` checks
+* Kept BrowserLeaks-style JavaScript surfaces reduced by default, including Client Hints, plugins, Web Audio, and other high-entropy APIs
-* Cleaned vulnerable npm transitive build-tool dependencies so `npm audit` reports zero known vulnerabilities
+* Improved Twitch compatibility so stream pause and volume controls keep working

-In practical terms, version `1.2.200` keeps the `1.2.160` feature set in place while improving browser behavior during game streaming and reducing stable browser fingerprinting signals.
+In practical terms, version `1.2.210` keeps the `1.2.200` feature set in place while making Strict JavaScript fingerprint protection explicit, defaulted, and easier to control.

 ## Main Features